fromagge/mo_backend_test/README.md

 If everything goes well, you should be able to access the API at http://localhost:8000 and the admin panel at http://localhost:8000/admin/.
 By default, this docker container creates a database and seeds it with dummy data.

+To run the test simply run

+`python manage.py test`

 # API structure

 The API is structured as follows: